 Judicial Takings? - The Supreme Court Hears Arguments

-December 2, 2010 - Immediately after oral argument in the Supreme Court, Georgetown Environmental Law and Policy Program (GELPP) & Georgetown University Law Center Supreme Court Institute co-hosted advocates who discussed Stop the Beach Renourishment, Inc. v.
-Florida Department of Environmental Protection, which presents the question whether a judicial change in the common law can “take” property from landowners in violation of the federal Takings Clause.
-The case also raises questions about how a state can legislatively address beach erosion and modify the boundaries between public tidelands and private uplands, issues that will grow in significance as sea levels rise due to global warming.
+December 2, 2010 - Immediately after oral argument in the Supreme Court, the Georgetown Environmental Law and Policy Program (GELPP) and the Georgetown University Law Center Supreme Court Institute co-hosted advocates who discussed Stop the Beach Renourishment, Inc. v.
+Florida Department of Environmental Protection, which presented the question whether a judicial change in the common law can “take” property from landowners in violation of the federal Takings Clause.
+The case also raised questions about how a state can legislatively address beach erosion and modify the boundaries between public tidelands and private uplands, issues that will grow in significance as sea levels rise due to global warming.

 - D. Kent Safriet, Hopping, Green and Sams, Counsel for Petitioner

 - Thomas Merrill, Yale Law School, Counsel for Respondents Walton County and City of Destin

 - Ilya Shapiro, Cato Institute, Counsel for Amici, Cato Institute, et al.

 - John Echeverria, Vermont Law School, Counsel for Amicus, American Planning Association

 - Richard Lazarus, Georgetown University Law Center, Supreme Court Institute